What Is It?

 ADHD, Allergies, Anxiety, Asthma, Autism, Behaviour, Cancer, Celiac, Chronic Fatigue, Depression, Diabetes, Digestive Disorders, Dyslexia, Dyspraxia, Eating Disorder, Eczema, Food Intolerances, Heart Disease, Infections, Learning Delay, Obesity, Obsessive Compulsive Disorder, Pyroluria, Schizophrenia, Sensory Integration, Speech-Language Delay.

-Children especially may benefit from biomedicine because it helps to ensure that the body and brain have essential nutrients during critical developmental periods.
+Children especially may benefit from Functional Medicine because it helps to ensure that the body and brain have essential nutrients during critical developmental periods.

 What Are The Benefits?

 An individualised diet can help improve cellular health by providing more nutrients and eliminating food toxins.
-From a biomedical viewpoint, cellular health is the core of disease treatment and prevention as it supports all body systems.
+From a Functional Medicine viewpoint, cellular health is the core of disease treatment and prevention as it supports all body systems.

 Diet can also improve brain function and strengthen the immune system by eliminating foods that a person cannot digest or metabolise.